 There Are Two Kinds of Fennel

-The herb, which is called leaf or sweet fennel, is grown for its leaves and seeds.
-Both parts add the same sought-after zing to dishes.
-The second type is called Florence fennel.
-This variety has the odd honour of being both a vegetable and a herb.
+- The second type is called Florence fennel.
+This guy has the odd honour of being both a vegetable and a herb.
 The leaves are used for herbal purposes while the swollen stem is considered a vegetable.
 True story.

-Both sweet and Florence fennel are grown with the same techniques.
+Both sweet and Florence fennel can be cultivated with the same techniques.

 Can I Grow Fennel From Cuttings?

 Yes, you can grow fennel from cuttings although the correct term would be their “fronds.”
-However, propagating fennel in this way can be a serious waste of time since the success rate is extremely low.
+Keep in mind that propagating fennel in this way can be a serious waste of time since the success rate is extremely low.
 Other techniques, like growing fennel from seeds or bulbs, are far more successful.
 Due to this, the article will only cover the propagation of fennel’s seeds and bulbs.

 How to Grow Fennel From Seeds

-To grow fennel seeds successfully, it’s best to wait until spring.
-You can sow them directly outdoors or in pots.
-The latter offers a higher survival rate, so we’ll cover that one.
-But if you want to try the outdoors, simply cast a few seeds into the bedding where you’d like them to grow and water every now and again.
-But if you’d rather grow fennel seeds in pots, then the following steps will help you to achieve that.
+But if you want to try the outdoors, simply cast a few seeds onto the area where you would like to grow them and sprinkle water every now and again.
+But if you’d rather grow fennel seeds in pots, then the following steps should help you to achieve your goal.

-- Gather seed trays and good seed compost.
+- Gather seed trays, fennel seeds, and good seed compost.

 - Sprinkle a few seeds on the soil.